-As the groups are sharing, capture what they are saying on a chart or white board

-All of us have a basic understanding of electronic waste.
-Also as participants attending this workshop we have an aspiration to gain new knowledge and skills so that we can engage other persons in our community on this important issue.
-Therefore, through this course we will work on addressing the learning expectations and aspirations of all participants to take the ewaste awareness forward in their networks.
+As the groups are sharing, capture what they are saying on a chart or white board participants attending this workshop we have an aspiration to gain new knowledge and skills so that we can engage other persons in our community on this important issue.
+Therefore, through this course we will work on addressing the learning expectations and aspirations of all participants to take the E-waste awareness forward in their networks.